reportportal/docs/docs/getting-started/index.md

 ---
 sidebar_position: 2
-sidebar_label: Getting Started with Report Portal
+sidebar_label: Getting Started with ReportPortal
 ---

-# Getting Started with Report Portal
+# Getting Started with ReportPortal

 You have decided to get started with the ReportPortal.
 So what are your next steps?